 Student Loan Deferment

 Although forbearance can be a great temporary relief to graduates who are struggling to reply their student loans, they should speak with a Sallie Mae representative to see if they qualify for other options first.
 Forbearance is typically a last resort measure.
 Sallie Mae has a wide variety of programs that may actually help reduce the cost of your loan debt, or at least not increase it, that you should ask about before applying for forbearance.
-We have a great resource for Ways to Get Student Loan Forgiveness.
+We have a great resource that explains ways to get student loan forgiveness.

 Know Your Loans and Plan to Repay Them

 Most college students take out several different loans, all with different interest rates and repayment terms.
-Stafford loans, Perkins loans, Plus loans, subsidized and unsubsidized Federal loans are all different.
+Stafford Loans, Perkins Loans, PLUS Loans, and subsidized and unsubsidized Federal loans are all different.
 After graduation, you should use a good student loan calculator to figure out what your exact repayment terms will be for all of your loans.
 Figuring out what your repayment terms are in advance will give you a good idea of whether or not you can afford the monthly payments and give you a chance to contact your lenders in advance if need be.

 Did you use any programs to help you get out of student loan debt?